Bag murders

 The bag murders were a series of murders of six men from 1975 to 1977 in New York City.
-The nickname originated from the fact that each victim had been dismembered, their remains stuffed in a garbage bag and thrown into the Hudson River.
+The nickname originated from the fact that each victim had been dismembered, his remains stuffed in a garbage bag and thrown into the Hudson River.
 The identities of the victims, as well as their killer, have never been established.
 The case and the subsequent events surrounding it had a significant impact on the gay community.

 Murders

 From 1975 to 1977, multiple garbage bags containing human remains were found floating in the Hudson River, which the police determined belonged to six men.
-While examining the clothing left on the body parts, it was determined that all of them had been bought from leather stores in Greenwich Village, on the west side of Lower Manhattan, a popular gathering place for homosexuals due to the abundance of gay bars and similar institutions.
+While examining the clothing left on the body parts, it was determined that all of them had been bought from leather stores in Greenwich Village, on the west side of Lower Manhattan, a popular gathering place for Gay men due to the abundance of gay bars and similar institutions.
 Due to these circumstances, it was assumed that all victims had been gay as well.
 At the same time that the police were investigating the murders, a resident of Greenwich Village named Paul Bateson was arrested in September 1977 for the murder of film reporter Addison Verrill.
 At his trial, prosecutors brought before the court a witness named Richard Ryan, who claimed that Bateson had told him shortly before Verrill's murder that he had also killed three other men: 29-year-old Ronald Cabeau, 41-year-old Donald McNiven and 53-year-old John Beardsley.
 Each of them had been stabbed to death at their apartments in Lower Manhattan in early 1973, after having visited gay bars.
 In addition, Ryan also alleged that Bateson had admitted to killing and dismembering six gay men, whose remains he then dumped in the Hudson River.
 However, no charges against Bateson were brought in the murders due to lack of evidence, and he was convicted solely of Verrill's murder, receiving a 20-to-life sentence.
 For the remainder of his prison term, Bateson denied responsibility for the "Bag murders".